zygurt/TSM/docs/index.md

 A full list of the TSM methods contained in this repository can be found [here](https://zygurt.github.io/TSM/methods).

-Additional information about the Time-Scale Modification Dataset with Subjective Labels can be found [here](https://zygurt.github.io/TSM/subjective).
+Additional information about the [Time-Scale Modification Dataset with Subjective Labels](https://zygurt.github.io/TSM/subjective).

-Additional information about the Objective Measure of Quality for Time-Scale Modification can be found [here](https://zygurt.github.io/TSM/objective).
+Additional information about the [Objective Measure of Quality for Time-Scale Modification](https://zygurt.github.io/TSM/objective).

 A wide variety of additional files have also been included that may be of use beyond Time-Scale Modification.